| |

 In the medieval centuries between the collapse of the Roman Empire

-America, the medieval Church was the only real force standing
+medieval Church was the only real force standing between the aristocracy

-the people of a better world to come.
+Hope to the people of a better world to come.
+However, from the beginning

 |